pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 1. Authorize your network.
 2. Set up your database users and login credentials.
 3. Download and configure TLS for your cluster server.
-4. Choose a SQL client and execute an auto-generated command displayed on the TiDB Cloud UI, and then connect to your cluster through the SQL client.
+4. Choose a SQL client, get an auto-generated connection string displayed on the TiDB Cloud UI, and then connect to your cluster through the SQL client using the string.

 For a Serverless Tier cluster, the steps to connect your cluster are simplified as follows: